- What is a codependent parent

 They provide extreme caretaking to their children.

-They are often busy taking care of their children and forget to take care of themselves.
+They are often busy caring for their children and forget to care for themselves.

 They tend to lack expression of feelings.